DataKinds/datakinds.github.io/_posts/2024-12-02-2024-december-adventure-log.md

 DAY 2 UPDATE 1: I ended up finishing a pretty good majority of the refactor that was required to flesh out pattern variables in Rosin!
 Check out the big ol' git diff [here](https://github.com/DataKinds/tree-rewriter/pull/1/files).

+# Day 3 (12/3/2024)

-DAY 2 UPDATE 2: I'm passing all my regression tests on the new pattern variable branch!!
-Tomorrow I should write some more regression tests, for the pack/unpack accumulators and for the universal eagerness switch.
+I may or may not have stayed up past my bedtime working on Rosin...
+I'm passing all my regression tests on the new pattern variable branch!!
+Now we can swap eagerness on and off on all variables, even special accumulators.
+Tomorrow (today, after a sleep) I should write some more regression tests, for the pack/unpack accumulators and for the universal eagerness switch.

+On the left, some of my regression tests.
+On the right, my passing test dashboard!

 ![A snippet of my regression suite](/assets/imgs/december-adventure/2-regressionsuite.png){: width="400" } ![My passing regression tests!](/assets/imgs/december-adventure/2-regressionpass.png){: width="700" }